Don’t let your pumpkin rot or mold before Halloween! Learn these 5 Natural Ways To Make Your Pumpkin Last Longer and enjoy the season.

 If you live in a warm climate like me.
 Hello Florida!
 Try putting your carved pumpkins in the fridge at night instead of leaving them on the porch.
-Spray your pumpkins with the Peppermint-water mixture and wrap in a trash bag prior to placing in the fridge.
+Spray your pumpkins with the Peppermint-water mixture and wrap them in a trash bag prior to placing them in the fridge.
 This process will rehydrate your pumpkins each night.

 Rehydrate that pumpkin by giving it a soak.
 Fill a large bucket, bin or tub with cold water.
 Soak pumpkins overnight.
 Typically, pumpkins set out for less than a week won’t need to be rehydrated, unless it is hot.

-Use a fruit fly trap.
+Use a fruit fly trap

 Like any type of fruit left out, pumpkins attract fruit flies.
 Fruit Flies will not only be annoying but speed up the decomposition.
 This could turn into an awesome Homeschool Science Experiment or put up a fruit fly trap.
 Use Natural fruit fly solutions, like Aunt Fannie’s FlyPunch! or this DIY mixture.
 They are a great natural way to keep the flies at bay.

 You know those little desiccate packets that they put in shoeboxes, etc that say DO NOT EAT all over them.
 Those little packets help absorb access moisture.
 Throw a few inside your pumpkin to help keep mold at bay for as long as possible.